 “Anything you can do, Son?”, his mother quietly enquired.
 Perhaps Jesus’ heart sank; this was not the quiet week he had planned!
 But he was kind-hearted, loved the host family and would not see them embarrassed.
 This miracle chose him, rather than the other way around.
 Perhaps it always does!

 What this also shows me is the extravagance of God.
 He does not just give them enough wine to finish the day, but he turns six hundred litres of the local water into the finest of wines – the best that anyone has ever tasted.
-That is what God is like in his grace to us: he gives us way beyond our basic needs, more than we want and beyond what we can even imagine.
+That is what God is like in his grace to us: he gives us way beyond our basic needs, more than we want or ask for, and far beyond what we can even imagine.
 A measure that is pressed down and running over.

 Do we ever insult God by asking him for too little?

 In the second ‘scene’ of John 2, we find Jesus at Jerusalem, in the outer temple courts, the place set apart for the Gentiles to approach God and to pray.
-But prayer would have been difficult, distracted as it was by the sound of ‘approved’ livestock and birds being sold for sacrifices, and money being changed into the coinage that was acceptable deemed by the authorities to offer to God.
+But prayer would have been difficult, distracted as it was by the sound of ‘approved’ livestock and birds being sold for sacrifices, and money being changed into the coinage that was deemed acceptable by the authorities to offer to God.
 I can imagine that there was an over-emphasis on commercialism and petty regulation, along the lines of: “Only food sold here can be consumed on the premises”!

 Jesus had had enough of watching and he made a whip to drive out the livestock from his Father’s house.
-It demonstrated that his was not a spur of the moment, emotionally driven action, but coldly premeditated.
+It demonstrated that this was not a spur of the moment, emotionally driven action, but coldly premeditated.
 John comments on it by quoting Psalm 69 v9, an obviously messianic psalm (look it up).
 The Jewish authorities questioned Jesus’ authority to do this and were told, rather cryptically, that if the temple were destroyed, he would raise it again in three days.
-He meant, his body, of course.
+He meant his body, of course.
 The Jews took it much more literally and used this statement against him later at his trial.
 The famous temple begun, by Herod the Great, took from 20 BC until 64 AD to build, after which it was destroyed by the Romans in 70 AD.
 All that remains today is the so-called Wailing Wall.
 The body of Christ had a rather brighter future!